 Hvar has turned out to be one of the lesser-known hen party spots in Europe.
 If your perfect weekend away involves sipping cocktails overlooking stunning views of the Adriatic, then Hvar is for you.

 Hvar also has great shopping and live music so there is something for everyone.

 How to get to Hvar

 Hvar is actually an island and the best way to get to Hvar from the UK is to take a flight to Split, Dubrovnik or Brac and then take the ferry.

 If you’re considering a non-UK location for your hen weekend, get inspired from this list of British brides’ favourite hen party locations that are outside the UK!

-It would be best to spend time now deciding on a couple of potential places for your hen party outside the UK so that once things finally get back to normal you can start researching flights and accommodation.
+Hopefully we could help you decide on a couple of potential places for your hen party outside the UK so now it’s time to start researching flights and accommodation!